LIS

 b.
 The provider must have the ability to document and maintain individual case records in accordance with state and federal requirements;

 c.
-The services shall be in accordance with the Virginia Comprehensive State Plan for Mental Health, Mental Retardation and Substance Abuse Services;
+The services shall be in accordance with the Virginia Comprehensive State Plan;

 d.
-The provider must be licensed as a provider of case management services by the DBHDS; and
+The provider must be licensed as a provider of case management services by DBHDS;

 e.
 Persons providing case management services must have knowledge of:

-(1) Services, systems, and programs available in the community including primary health care, support services, eligibility criteria and intake processes, generic community resources, and mental health, mental retardation, and substance abuse treatment programs;
+(1) Services, systems, and programs available in the community, including primary health care, support services, eligibility criteria and intake processes, generic community resources, and mental health, developmental disability, and substance abuse treatment programs;

-(2) The nature of serious mental illness, mental retardation, and substance abuse depending on the population served, including clinical and developmental issues;
+(2) The nature of serious mental illness, developmental disability, and substance abuse depending on the population served, including clinical and developmental issues;

 (3) Different types of assessments, including functional assessments, and their uses in service planning;